Gábor Király: Crystal Palace

 New manager Peter Taylor installed Király as his number-one choice in goal, with Flinders as his backup, but later on in the season Flinders was recalled from a loan spell and replaced Király in the starting line-up.
 However, Flinders only played two games, conceding seven goals and giving Király a quick return to the first team.

 Király had a two-week loan spell at Premier League side West Ham United from mid-November to early December 2006 in which he did not make an appearance, spending three matches on the bench as an unused substitute.

-He then returned to Palace, but almost immediately left for another loan spell at Aston Villa for one month, following injuries to Villa's regular keepers Thomas Sørensen and Stuart Taylor.
+Király then returned to Palace, but almost immediately left for another loan spell at Aston Villa for one month, following injuries to Villa's regular keepers Thomas Sørensen and Stuart Taylor.
 At Villa, Király eventually managed a return to playing Premier League football after an eighteen-month absence following Palace's relegation.
-He was given his Villa debut on 16 December 2006 in their 1–0 defeat to Bolton Wanderers at Villa Park.
+The 30-year-old was given his Villa debut on 16 December 2006 in their 1–0 defeat to Bolton Wanderers at Villa Park.
 The last match in his loan spell at Villa was their third-round FA Cup match against Manchester United at Old Trafford on 7 January 2007.
 After an otherwise strong performance, Király's late error gifted Manchester United a 2–1 victory.
 Following Sørensen and Taylor's return to fitness, he was allowed to return to Palace on 12 January 2007.

 By the end of January 2007, he made a return in the Palace goal, with his first league match being a goalless draw away at Sunderland on 30 January 2007.
 Király continued in the team until the end of the season, when Speroni stepped in with three games remaining.
 After the last game, Taylor announced that Király had left the club in the week before the match.